Using the Student Email List for Recruitment

 What must I do to use the email list?

-You must get your survey research approved by the Institutional Review Board (IRB) and then you must give a copy of your approval letter to Paul Chauvet in Computer Services.
-This approval letter can be faxed to 845-257-6900, emailed to firstname.lastname@example.org, or brought to the Computer Services office in HAB 50.
+You must get your survey research approved by the Human Research Ethics Board (HREB – formerly the IRB) and then you must give a copy of your approval letter to Paul Chauvet in Computer Services.
+This approval letter can be faxed to 845-257-6900, emailed to email@example.com (a scanned copy or PDF is sufficient), or brought to the Computer Services office in HAB 50.

 How do I send an email on this list?

-Once you send your IRB approval letter to Paul Chauvet, you can email your recruitment letter to: email@example.com (and CC firstname.lastname@example.org at the same time).
+Once you send in your HREB approval letter, you can email your recruitment letter to: firstname.lastname@example.org.
 Note: you have to send from your campus email account (hawkmail for students, Zimbra for faculty/staff).
+Send it exactly as you want the students who receive the email to see it.
+Don’t put a preface asking that the message be passed through to the list.
+It cannot be altered on our end before sending.

 What should I say in my recruitment email?